Nicozwy/AIGTD-Survey/README.md

 **Note:** We will keep updating to make this survey perfect.

+##  News and Updates
+2024.1 Start the project

 ## Table of Contents
 - [Tackling Classifier Training](#tackling-classifier-training)
 - [Tackling Intrinsic Attributes](#tackling-intrinsic-attributes)